Scale Groups: Introduction

 Throughout, $p$ denotes a prime number, $q$ may be a power of a prime but often is not, and $\mathbb{N}$ includes 0.

-\paragraph{Acknowledgements} I am grateful for valuable discussions with Alejandra Garrido, Rotislav Grigorchuk, Pierre-Emmanuel Caprace, Daniel Horadam, Volodymyr Nekrashevych, Zoran \v{S}uni\'{c} and Stephan Tornier that assisted the writing of this article.
-I especially thank Gilles Pisier for hosting an enjoyable visit to Texas A\&M at College Station during which some of these discussions took place.
+\paragraph{Acknowledgements} I am grateful for valuable discussions with A.~Garrido, R.~Grigorchuk, P.-E.~Caprace, D.~Horadam, V.~Nekrashevych, Z.~\v{S}uni\'{c} and S.~Tornier that assisted the writing of this article and for comments by R.~Grigorchuk correcting an earlier version of the manuscript.
+I also thank G.~Pisier for hosting an enjoyable visit to Texas A\&M at College Station during which some of these discussions took place.